 Make a complaint

-If you wish to make a formal complaint about your neighbour's high hedge you will need to email or write to us at:
+If you wish to make a formal complaint about your neighbour's high hedge you will need to complete the application form and return it to:

 Natural Environment Services